2024 United States drone sightings: Federal investigation

-White House spokesperson John Kirby stated on December 12 that none of the visual sightings could be verified and that many reports were actually lawfully-operated manned aircraft.
+Kirby stated on December 12 that none of the visual observations could be verified and that many reports were actually lawfully-operated manned aircraft.
 He emphasized that there was no evidence suggesting these sightings pose a security threat or originate from foreign sources.
 Kirby noted that an analysis of photos, videos, and electronic detection data had not revealed any unauthorized drones.
 Despite this, Kirby confirmed that authorities would continue to investigate, and urged Congress to pass legislation for more effective drone management.
 New Jersey assemblymen Paul Kanitra and Greg Myhre said that Kirby's statements seemed to contradict the briefing that happened a day prior.

 Also that day, the DHS issued a statement echoing Kirby's remarks.
 The department acknowledged the general threat posed by drones and highlighted a lack of "sufficient authorities" to combat them.
 The statement also mentioned previous instances where reported drones were cases of mistaken identity.
 In an ABC News interview on December 15, Secretary of Homeland Security Alejandro Mayorkas confirmed some drone sightings.
 Others, he noted, could be explained as misidentified manned aircraft.
 Mayorkas stated that federal resources, including personnel and technology, had been deployed to assist the New Jersey State Police in addressing these sightings.

 On December 16, a joint statement was issued by the DoD, DHS, FAA, and FBI.
-The agencies reported that their investigation, which reviewed over 5,000 reported sightings, failed to identify "anything anomalous".
+The agencies said that their investigation, which reviewed over 5,000 reported sightings, failed to identify "anything anomalous".
 They concluded that most sightings had routine explanations, such as commercial or hobbyist drones, law enforcement drones, or conventional aircraft, and therefore did not present a public safety or national security risk.
 The statement noted that sightings over restricted military airspace were "not new" and that the DoD considers unauthorized incursions a serious matter.

 TSA documents revealed that by December 17, 2024—the day before the FAA imposed flight restrictions—the agency had already internally debunked several high-profile drone incidents as misidentified phenomena.
 The TSA did not initially share the findings with the public; they were only released later through a Freedom of Information Act request.
 Reason magazine suggested that withholding this evidence prolonged public concern while helping justify calls for expanded counter-drone governmental powers.